annahanslc/project-time-series-stocks/README.md

 2. [Check Data for Stationarity](#Check-for-Stationarity)
 3. [Modeling](#Modeling)
      1. ARIMA with hyperparameters selected using ACF and PACF plots
-     2. ARIMA with hyperparameters selected through autoARIMA
+     2. ARIMA with hyperparameters selected through AutoARIMA
      3. ARIMA with hyperparameters selected through a loop search
      4. Prophet with hyperparameters selected through a loop search
 4. [Predicting](#Predicting)